priyank-el/Online_bookstore/README.md

 ## Installation

-In your chrome search Elaunch private solution.
+In your chrome search Elaunch private solution.&nbsp

-After ,
+After ,&nbsp
 go to the project which shown in right side.

 # this application is on online bookstore.